Train to Teach at Warwick

 This route into teaching is an excellent way to develop your craft whilst being a fully salaried member of staff.
 There is extensive internal training and the opportunity to reflect on your professional practice with qualified mentors and other trainees.
-There is no fee for the first year of the course but the second year involves a certification fee of approximately £2500 and the School expects you to contribute 50% of this cost.

 Benefits of Training to Teach at Warwick School:

 - A reduced timetable and support in the form of a dedicated School Professional Mentor

 - A fully-salaried post

 - Subject expertise and pedagogical training offered by expert mentors

 Can I visit the school before I complete my application?

 Interested graduates should demonstrate that they have spent time observing and perhaps team-teaching in an educational environment.
 We would be delighted to hear from anyone who would like to see the school in action ahead of an application.